-Faraz Osman (BA Media and Communications, 2002) is a Managing Director and Executive Producer at Lemonade Money, one of the fastest growing video companies in the UK, producing work for broadcasters and brands including Apple, BBC, Channel 4, Disney, vevo, Nandos and Red Bull.
+Faraz Osman (BA Media and Communications, 2002) is a Managing Director and Executive Producer at Lemonade Money, one of the fastest growing video companies in the UK, producing work for broadcasters and brands including Apple, BBC, Channel 4, Disney, Vevo, Nandos and Red Bull.
 Faraz joined Lemonade Money in 2013, leaving a role in commissioning at Channel 4.
-He has over a decade of experience in television, online and media production working across International Emmy, BAFTA, BIMA and Broadcast award winning content.
-Faraz is also a regular media commentator for Broadcast Magazine and The Guardian and is dedicated to exploring what’s next in television and online video.
+He has over a decade of experience in television, online and media production working across International Emmy, BAFTA, BIMA and Broadcast award-winning content.
+Faraz is also a regular media commentator for Broadcast Magazine and The Guardian and is dedicated to exploring what’s next on television and online video.

 Ross Morrison McGill (BA Education with Design and Technology, 1997) is the Deputy Headteacher at Quintin Kynaston and a Guardian Teacher Network Writer.
 Ross recently published his second teaching book, Te@cher Toolkit and is soon to start on his third.
 Ross’ website and resources have received over three million views collectively and his blog is ranked consistently as one of the most influential in education across the world.
 He is the ‘Most Followed Teacher (@TeacherToolkit ) on Twitter in the UK’ and was recently nominated for Debrett’s 500 Most Influential People in Britain 2015 (featured in The Sunday Times).